justinlettau/sql-source-control/README.md

 the `output.root` directory and SQL scripts will be organized into subdirectories (based on config file).

+Within the `output.root` directory, `cache.json` is automatically generated and is intended to be committed into source repositories.
+This file stores checksums of each file for comparison, to reduce disk I/O.

 Data can be included in the via the `data` option in the configuration file.
 All tables included in the `data` option will result in a file that truncates the table and inserts all rows.
 Because a truncate is issued, it is recommended to only include static data tables, like lookup tables, in the `data` configuration.